bbauska/W3Cx-4of5-thru-May-2024/README.md

 used to avoid propagating dragover events.
 This is done by returning the false value at <i>line 1</i>.

-<h4>Step #3: write a drop handler, fetch content from the clipboard, and do something with it
+<h4>Step #3: write a drop handler, fetch content from the clipboard, and do something with it</h4>

 <details>
   <summary>Code extract!</summary>